sabio-engineering/cookbook-dvelp/handbook/best-practice/working-with-greenhouse.md

 for us to be able to rely on it, we need to follow these rules:

 **1. All candidates must go through Greenhouse**
   * If you come across a candidate that is not yet in Greenhouse:
     * please create them on Greenhouse, uploading their CV if available
-    * if the candidate came through a recruiter please ask the recruiter to upload the candidate to our Greenhouse portal, so that they are tracked as the source of the candidate.
-If the recruiter does not yet have access to our Greenhouse portal, please ask the [Greenhouse System Admin](../readme.md#contacts) to set this up.
+    * if the candidate came through a recruiter please ask the recruiter to upload the candidate to our Greenhouse portal, so that they are tracked as the source of the candidate - If the recruiter does not yet have access to our Greenhouse portal, please ask the [Greenhouse System Admin](../readme.md#contacts) to set this up

 **2. All communication about a candidate must go through Greenhouse**
   * If we discuss candidates via email or Slack, the information is not